j16r/ota/README.md

 ![build and test](https://github.com/j16r/ota/actions/workflows/rust.yml/badge.svg)

-This is intended to be a micro-blogging or wiki style framework where you are given a lot of freedom to produce content using some very basic primitives and simple procedures.

-Goals:
+Ota is a self contained web application that functions a little like a content management system with a low level templating language and content addressing query language.

+It is intended to be used for smaller sites as a blogging platform, or simple web shop.

+## Goals

  1. Self contained and easy to deploy.
  2. All changes are committed to local directory.